rollbar/docs/guides/notifications.md

 # Notification Types

-Rollbar supports [many different messaging tools](/integrations/) where your team can get notified about errors and important events.
-Notifications can be customized using [variables](/docs/notification-variables) and triggered only in very specific conditions using [filters](/docs/filtering-notifications).
+Rollbar supports many different [messaging tools](/docs/tools/) where your team can get notified about errors and important events.
+Notifications can be customized using [variables](/docs/notification-variables) and triggered in specific conditions using [filters](/docs/filtering-notifications).

 This page describes the types of notifications you can configure across all available channels.